modula3/cm3/m3-sys/m3cc/gcc/gcc/config/avr/avr.md

 ;; -*- Mode: Scheme -*-
 ;;   Machine description for GNU compiler,
 ;;   for ATMEL AVR micro controllers.
-;;   Copyright (C) 1998, 1999, 2000, 2001, 2002 Free Software Foundation, Inc.
+;;   Copyright (C) 1998, 1999, 2000, 2001, 2002, 2004, 2005
+;;   Free Software Foundation, Inc.
 ;;   Contributed by Denis Chertykov (denisc@overta.ru)

-;; This file is part of GNU CC.
+;; This file is part of GCC.

-;; GNU CC is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option) ;; any later version.
+;; GCC is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option) ;; any later version.

-;; GNU CC is distributed in the hope that it will be useful, ;; but WITHOUT ANY WARRANTY; without even the implied warranty of ;; MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+;; GCC is distributed in the hope that it will be useful, ;; but WITHOUT ANY WARRANTY; without even the implied warranty of ;; MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the ;; GNU General Public License for more details.

-;; You should have received a copy of the GNU General Public License ;; along with GNU CC; see the file COPYING.
+;; You should have received a copy of the GNU General Public License ;; along with GCC; see the file COPYING.
 If not, write to ;; the Free Software Foundation, 59 Temple Place - Suite 330, ;; Boston, MA 02111-1307, USA.